-Over the course of those four weeks in July 2005, we followed a 4500 mile route that delivered everything we’d hoped for and more: the unimagineable beauty of Yellowstone; the breathtaking grandeur of Glacier National Park; the Giant Redwoods of California; the rugged coast of Oregon and the devastating power of Mount St. Helens in Washington.
+Over the course of those four weeks in July 2005, we followed a 4500 mile route that delivered everything we’d hoped for and more: the indescribable wonder of Yellowstone; the breathtaking grandeur of Glacier National Park; the Giant Redwoods of California; the rugged coast of Oregon; and the devastating power of Mount St. Helens in Washington.
 South Dakota in particular delivered on our other goal: we were captivated by its people as well as its places.
-But nothing quite surpassed the sense of excitement, wonder and nervous anticipation felt on Day One, standing at the west-facing window on the 94th floor of Chicago’s John Hancock Tower, looking out over the Windy City and far beyond, and imagining what those weeks and miles might hold in store.
+But nothing quite surpassed the sense of excitement, wonder and anticipation we experienced on Day One, standing at the west-facing window on the 94th floor of Chicago’s John Hancock Tower, looking out over the Windy City and far beyond, and imagining what those weeks and miles might hold in store.

 So powerful was this sensation and so wonderful the reality that it has drawn us back to the USA every year since, even on occasion, when budgets permit, twice a year.
 It is hardly an exaggeration to describe it as an obsession.